Alexander Weinstein

-Early Life, family and personal life
+Early life, family and personal life

-Weinstein was born to Judel Jejb Weinstein and Praskovya Levkovich, his family were Jewish, and his father was a doctor.
+Weinstein was born to Judel Jejb Weinstein and Praskovya Levkovich, his family was Jewish, and his father was a doctor.
 His family moved to Astrakhan, but later decided to emigrate to Germany, there Weinstein completed his schooling, having studied first in Würzburg, then at the University of Göttingen during 1913/14.

 After his graduation, he left for Zürich and soon undertook research for Hermann Weyl and Rudolf Fueter and was awarded a doctorate in 1921 for his thesis on the tensor calculus and linear groups of matrices.
 Weyl suggested Weinstein to several prominent mathematicians, including Paul Sophus Epstein, who was then worked at the California Institute of Technology.
 In the end, Weinstein worked as an assistant of Leon Lichtenstein at the University of Leipzig in 1922.
 In 1924, Weinstein returned to Zürich and continued his research into hydrodynamics, he published two works on the matter.

 Weinstein was a target of xenophobia, so he struggled to find a "scientific position adequate to his abilities in Switzerland", as such Weyl recommended Weinstein for a Rockfeller Fellowship, with him being awarded it, and spent two years (1926/27) in Rome, where he worked with Tulio Levi-Civita.
 With Levi-Civita, Weinstein published three more works before he returned to Zürich as a privatdocent in Weyl's chair, then in 1928 he was appointed to the Hamburg Technical University, he also joined the German Mathematical Society.
 He married Marianne Olga Louise Ganz on 13 March 1928 in Hamburg, they did not have any children.